Spartans vs. Trojans: First Round Betting Trends, Record ATS, Home/Road Splits

 |137.9

-- USC is 4-6 against the spread and 6-4 overall in its past 10 contests.
+- Michigan State is 4-6 against the spread and 6-4 overall in its last 10 games.

-- In their past 10 games, the Trojans have hit the over six times.
+- The Spartans have hit the over in six of their past 10 games.

-- The 70.2 points per game the Spartans average are only 2.9 more points than the Trojans allow (67.3).
+- The Spartans score 70.2 points per game, only 2.9 more points than the 67.3 the Trojans allow.

-- Michigan State has an 8-8 record against the spread and a 13-4 record overall when scoring more than 67.3 points.
+- Michigan State has an 8-8 record against the spread and a 13-4 record overall when putting up more than 67.3 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.